Emivvvvv/deloxide/README.md

 2. **Resource Creation**: When threads, mutexes, and reader-writer locks are created, they're registered with the deadlock detector.

 3. **Lock Operations**: When a thread attempts to acquire a lock:
+   - **Optimistic Fast Path**: The system first attempts a fast-path acquisition using atomic operations.
+If successful (uncontended), it bypasses the detector entirely (zero overhead).
-   - The attempt is recorded by the detector
+   - **Slow Path (Contended)**: If the lock is held, the attempt is recorded by the detector.
-   - If the lock is already held by another thread, a "wait-for" edge is added
+   - A "wait-for" edge is added to the graph.
-   - The detector checks for cycles in the "wait-for" graph
+   - The detector checks for cycles in the "wait-for" graph.
-   - If a cycle is found, a deadlock is reported
+   - If a cycle is found, a deadlock is reported.

 4. **Deadlock Detection**: When a deadlock is detected, the callback is invoked with detailed information, including which threads are involved and which locks they're waiting for.